jwadolowski/cookbook-cq/README.md

 ---

-If you'd like to upload and install package, in most cases please use `deploy` action instead of combined `upload` and `install`.
+If you'd like to upload and install a package, in most cases please use `deploy` action instead of combined `upload` and `install`.
 Detailed explanation can be found below.

 ---